erdem/django-map-widgets/docs/widgets/mapbox/PointField/interactive.rst

 Requirements
 ^^^^^^^^^^^^
-**Mapbox Access Token**: To generate an access token, please follow `MapBox Create Access Token <https://docs.mapbox.com/help/getting-started/access-tokens/>`_ page instructions.
+**Access Token**: A Mapbox access token is required to use this widget.
+Please follow the instructions on the `MapBox Create Access Token <https://docs.mapbox.com/help/getting-started/access-tokens/>`_ page.

 Key Features